What is Email Analytics: How to Use Email Analytics Best Practices to Improve Email Performance

 - How relevant the content is and how well the audience engages with it

-StreamScore is effective at providing a high level view of the performance of your campaign and then allowing you to break down where more detailed pain-points could be that may be causing larger setbacks.
+StreamScore effectively provides a high level performance view of email campaign analytics, and then allows you to break down the report to discover where more detailed pain-points exist that could be causing larger setbacks.

 Working with an email service provider like SocketLabs provides you with the email analytics software, infrastructure, consulting and technology you need to send track and configure all of your high volume email.